 As you can see, we’re using useStateMock as an alias which we pulled in at the top of our file when we imported useState.
 From useState we’re calling mockImplementation().

 This function accepts a function that will be used as an implementation of the mock for one call to the mocked function.
 Okay but what does that mean exactly?
-We’re writing a function inside the mockImplementation() function (init: any) => [init, setState]).
+We’re writing a function inside the mockImplementation() function (init: boolean) => [init, setState]).
 The first parameter of this function is init and we’ll return something that looks a lot like the way we define state in React.
 Notice how setState is a mock jest function.

 What does that actually do?
 Well, in our tests, mockImplementationOnce is calling the use of useState in our Button component once for each time we use useState in the component.